apache/mxnet/docs/api/ndarray.rst

+.. function:: ceil(...)

+   Take ceil value of the src

+   :param src: Source input to the function
+   :type src: NDArray

 .. function:: choose_element_0index(...)

    Choose one element from each line(row for python, column for R/Julia) in lhs according to index indicated by rhs.
 This function assume rhs uses 0-based index.